Archive for February, 2012

 ANSI/ISA 12.12.01-2000 adds this section to outline what is to be included in the manufacturer’s instructional material to emphasize the precautions required when operating the equipment in a Division 2 location.
 Among various warning markings, is a table that details the safety-related components and a warning marking that states that substitution of the components may impair suitability for Division 2.

 After July 31, 2012, new U.S.-bound products will need to be tested and certified to ANSI/ISA 12.12.01-2000.
-Existing UL1604-certified products may remain listed until a significant technical change is made to the product.
+Existing UL1604-certified products may remain listed – please note that OSHA no longer recognizes this standard – until a significant technical change is made to the product.
+A significant technical change is defined as any change that may impact a product’s compliance with the former or the current standard.

 Find out more about requirements, cost, and lead time for Hazardous Location testing and certification.